Meet The Committee

 Frank and his wife, Miki, have called West Stockbridge home for some thirty years.
 Besides having been on the faculty of a number of universities, a member of the senior management of Mount Sinai Medical Center, founder of INKEF, a Dutch venture capital firm, he has had a long standing interest in economic development.
 In the past, he has served as an advisor to the White House on health care as well as the Dutch government on entrepreneurship.
 He was President of Pete Seeger’s Hudson River Sloop Clearwater.
 Frank looks forward to contributing to the continuing vitality of our dynamic and welcoming town.

-Carter and his wife Carol moved to Water Street in the Williamsville section in 1998.
+Carter, Member Emeritus, and his wife Carol moved to Water Street in the Williamsville section in 1998.
 Before that they lived for 34 years in Richmond, MA.
 He grew up in the Manhattan West Side where he and Carol raised their family until they moved full time to the Berkshires in 1976.
 Carter has been involved with many Town and not for profit organizations.
 He was Vice President for Administration and Finance at the Berkshire Taconic Community Foundation.
 He was a business consultant specializing in computer based financial planning.
 He is presently on the following Boards: The Mount, Berkshire Montessori School, West Stockbridge Historical Society and BFAIR.
 Among the many community government services he has been involved with, the [partial] list includes the Richmond Finance Committee, the Berkshire Regional Planning Commission and the West Stockbridge Downtown Revitalization Committee.
 He claims that he is not retired - he just doesn’t get paid any more.

 An oil painter, Karen was president of the Guild of Berkshire Artists.
 Karen loves the peace & natural beauty of West Stockbridge and the many opportunities for engaging conversations in galleries, cafes, stores, & the post office with the people of our town.
 She enjoys listening to the dreams of the people and supporting them with sustainable systems.
 Climate, low income housing, universal health care, high speed internet, educational opportunities, diversity and pedestrian access are part of her vision for the future.
 She has led tree walks and made a map of trees in the center of West Stockbridge and also set up a talk on protection of water in town.